wjct333/Mathieu_Christian/README.md

 # Mathieu Christian

-A small project to learn stuff
+A small project to learn stuff.

+A small edit from Mathieu.